University-Level Visits

 • Keep vehicles on established roadways and vehicle trails.
 Check with Reserve staff and the Sedgwick map about your intended route.
 Ensure you have the proper vehicle for the locations you plan to go.

 • Leave gates as you find them (e.g., if closed and locked, close and lock it after passing).
+There may be cows on the Reserve, it is extremely important to protect research sites and grazer investment that you close the gates behind you.

 • Let reserve staff know if you see anything broken or unusual out in the Reserve.